radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 ![An image showing ](Media/Image4.4.jpg)

-Figure 4.4: SCIM Preview Tab

 ## SCIM Schemas

 A SCIM schema designates attribute characteristics such as their mutability, type, and other features.
 The core SCIM schemas: User, Group, and Enterprise User Extensions are supported and configured by default in RadiantOne.
 Custom schemas are also supported.
-SCIM schemas are managed from the Main Control Panel > Settings Tab > Server Front End > SCIM section -> Schemas tab on the right.
+SCIM schemas are managed from the [Classic Control Panel](#classic-control-panel) > Settings Tab > Server Front End > SCIM section -> Schemas tab on the right.

-To query the SCIM schema (core, extension and custom) in the RadiantOne service, a SCIM client can use: `http://<RadiantOneService>:8089/scim2/v2/Schemas`
+To query the SCIM schema (core, extension and custom) in the RadiantOne service, a SCIM client can use: `http://<RadiantOneServiceEndpoint>/scim2/v2/Schemas`

-### Default Core Schemas
+### Group - Default Core Schema

-#### Group

-To view the default Group SCIM schema, go to the Main Control Panel -> Settings Tab -> Server Front End -> SCIM.
+To view the default Group SCIM schema, go to the [Classic Control Panel](#classic-control-panel) > Settings Tab > Server Front End -> SCIM.
 On the Schemas tab, click Group.
 The default attributes are outlined in the table below.

 Name | Type | Description
 -|-|-
 displayName | string | A human-readable name for the Group.
 REQUIRED. members	| complex | A list of members of the Group.

-Table 4.1: SCIM Attributes Associated with the Default Group Schema

-#### User
+### User

 To view the default User SCIM schema, go to the Main Control Panel > Settings Tab > Server Front End > SCIM.
 On the Schemas tab, click User.
 The default attributes are outlined in the table below.